Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

    2. The Security Officer is assigned to review levels of access for each NutriAdmin workforce member.
    3. If user access is found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the activity is then reviewed again.
    4. Once the review is completed, the Security Officer approves or rejects the Task.
 If the Task is rejected, it goes back for further review and documentation.
-   5. If the review is approved, the Security Officer then marks the User Story as Closed, adding any pertinent notes required.
+   5. If the review is approved, the Security Officer then marks the Task as Done, adding any pertinent notes required.
    6. Review of user access is monitored on an annual basis using the Compliance Review Activity (CRA) Spreadsheet to assess compliance with above policy.
 This monitoring activity is recorded using ID #CRA-11.
 5. Any NutriAdmin workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
 6. Access to production systems is controlled using centralized user management and authentication.
 7. Temporary accounts are not used unless absolutely necessary for business purposes.
-   * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.
-   * Accounts that are inactive for over 90 days are removed.
+Temporary accounts are deleted as soon as they are no longer needed.
 8. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
    * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
    * Rights for privileged accounts are granted by the Security Officer or Privacy Officer using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).